Tensa53/IRUPT/README.md

 - **Hive**: the **standalone-metastore-common** module is analyzed;

 The collected data are statistically compared after executing the algorithms in two different ways:
-- **"A monte" execution**: The algorithms are executed on the junit data, to obtain a subset of unit tests and then converted to micro benchmarks with [junit-to-jmh](https://github.com/alniniclas/junit-to-jmh);
+- **"A monte" execution**: The algorithms are executed on the junit data, to obtain a subset of unit tests that they will be converted to micro benchmarks wrapping the junit tests, with [junit-to-jmh](https://github.com/alniniclas/junit-to-jmh);
 - **"A valle" execution**: The micro-benchmarks are directly generated from source code with LLMs.
 The algorithms are executed on the jmh data, to obtain a subset of micro-benchmarks.